openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

     :height: 75px
     :alt:

-For users who would prefer a downloadable copy of the New User Guide, it's available here. → `here <https://github.com/OpenMediaVault-Plugin-Developers/docs/blob/master/Getting_Started-OMV5.pdf>`_ .
+For users who would prefer a downloadable copy of the New User Guide, it's available → `here <https://github.com/OpenMediaVault-Plugin-Developers/docs/blob/master/Getting_Started-OMV5.pdf>`_ .

 ----